-Puppy Socialization and Training Classes
+Puppy Socialization & Training Classes

 We believe it is crucial to expose your puppy to a variety of experiences in order to develop him/her into a well-rounded adult.
-Our puppy classes provide socialization for your pup in group classes as well as detailed homework outside of class.
+Our puppy classes provide socialization for your pup in group classes and detailed homework outside of class.
 We will also go over the basics of obedience and help teach your new family member all the necessary manners they will need in order to live a stress-free life together.

 Have you been looking for one-on-one instruction to better understand your canine friend?
 Do you want a hands-on part in your dog’s training process?
 Private lessons are your answer!
-With classes ranging from basic obedience to behavior modification, we will work with your pet’s specific needs to insure a solution to any concerns you have.
+With classes ranging from basic obedience to behavior modification, we will work with your pet’s specific needs to ensure a solution to any concerns you have.

-- Four or six foot leash.
+- Four- or six-foot leash.
 Please no retractable leashes.

-- Soft, small, extremely tasty dog treats.
+- Soft, small, and extremely tasty dog treats.